workfi-tools/Grants-Program/applications/workfi_tools.md

 - O0tie, a p2p matching service implementing some aspects of reputation system (didn't get into production due to a force majeure);
 - maintaining Linux packages, translation/managing of translation of open source projects like XFCE, maintaining other open source software like TiddlyWiki Classic and related projects;
-- various other non crypto-related projects including non-commercial, startups, SMB and enterprises, doing web (fullstack), mobile, native apps development, devops etc.
+- various other non crypto-related projects, including non-commercial, startups, SMB and enterprises, doing web (fullstack), mobile, native apps development, devops etc.

-Our team has a strong set of expertise including operations, product and marketing:
+Our team has a robust set of expertise including operations, product and marketing:

+* Alexander has a proven track record building a tech company from 2 people to a market leader.
 * Lev worked for over 10 years in the largest advertising agencies: BBDO, OMD, and ADV, wrote and implemented advertising strategies for brands such as Bayer and Renault, developed new methods and approaches to attract new customers as an account director.